Kidada Williams

 Contact

 Email is the best way to reach her: kidada.williams@wayne.edu (if you need to arrange book signings, please contact Bloomsbury or email me for direct contact).
-Williams is booked with events.
-Her existing and emerging commitments and her insistence on being well rested don't always enable her to fulfill last minute requests or work on demand so please try to plan ahead, include all relevant details, and remember that Black History Month and Juneteenth are the same time every year. 😉
+Williams' existing and emerging commitments don't enable her to fulfill last minute requests or work on demand so please try to plan ahead, include all relevant details and remember that Black History Month and Juneteenth are the same time every year. 😉

 Need a concise bio to introduce her?